Guide to Career Fairs

 Set Your Intention

-Career fairs are valuable to attend regardless of where you are in your degree program or your career goals.
-Fairs are a great opportunity to learn about different organizations and explore the career opportunities available with them, which can help spark new interests or deepen your understanding of existing career aspirations.
-We encourage you to consider your goals and intentions before attending a fair, such as finding a summer job or securing employment after graduation.
+Career fairs are valuable to attend regardless of where you are in your studies or your career planning.
+Fairs are a great opportunity to learn about different organizations and explore the career opportunities available, which can help spark new interests or deepen your understanding of existing career aspirations.
+We encourage you to consider your goals and intentions before attending a fair, such as talking to multiple employers, learning where your skills and experience are applicable, and exploring job opportunities such as finding a summer job or securing employment after graduation.
 Our Career Advisors can help you explore your career options and prepare for career fairs.

 Research attending organizations that interest you

-The Career Center posts and regularly updates a list of employers attending each career fair on our website.
-Before the fair, you can learn about the employers who are attending and prioritize the employers you want to connect with.
+A list of employers attending each career fair can be found on each event’s individual page, linked here.
+Before the fair, you can learn about the employers who are attending, and prioritize the employers you want to connect with.
 Based on your research, create specific questions for the employers.
-These questions will help you learn about their company’s culture, their recruitment and hiring process, and more.
+These questions will help you learn about the company’s culture, their recruitment and hiring process, and more.

 When researching employers, you may want to consider: